mboltonwx/ColorBlindNARRreader/README.md

    sfc
    sfccnt

 Note: only a few show on-run.
-By default, images will save to the directory you extracted the zip to.
+By default, images will save to the directory you have ColorBlindNARRreader in.